yashatgit/webpack-device-loader/README.md

 }
 ```

-Based on the passed device types, the following will be the content of the rndered App.
+Based on the passed device types, the following will be the content of the rendered App.
 ```
 //device = web
 <div class="app"><div className="device--web">Web!</div></div>